 - 5 Minutes Read

 There are many structured eating plans available for weight loss.
-This post describes the Ketogenic Diet - what it is, the pros and cons, and whether or not it is effective for weight loss.
+Want to learn important keto diet facts?
+This post describes the ketogenic diet - what it is, the pros and cons, and whether or not it is effective for weight loss.

-The ketogenic diet is a rather recent entry on the weight loss scene, but it has been around for much longer.
+The ketogenic diet is a more recent entry on the weight loss scene, but it has been around for much longer.
 Hundreds of years ago, people recognized that fasting helped control seizures, such as from epilepsy.
 But fasting isn't a realistic long-term solution.
-Eventually the ketogenic diet evolved, to mimic some metabolic aspects of fasting.
-It's still used, especially for children who do not respond well to anticonvulsant medications.
+Eventually, the ketogenic diet evolved to mimic the metabolic aspects of fasting.
+It's still used, especially for children who do not respond well to medications that control seizures.
 One undesirable side effect of the diet on children is weight loss.
 Careful attention must be paid to children on this diet to be sure they maintain enough food intake to support growth and maintain weight.
 It's that undesirable side effect that brought the ketogenic diet to the attention of dieters.
-Now it's promoted as a miracle cure for obesity.
+Now it's being promoted to treat obesity.

-The ketogenic diet is extremely restrictive, to push metabolism into ketosis.
-As a percent of calories, the diet is:
+The ketogenic diet must be extremely restrictive to push metabolism into ketosis.
+The approximate percentage of calories is:

-All typical carbohydrate foods are prohibited, aside from certain green vegetables in small amounts.
+All typical carbohydrate foods are prohibited, aside from certain vegetables in small amounts.

-Contrary to popular belief this is not a high protein diet.
+Contrary to popular belief, this is not a high protein diet.
 At 20% of calories, protein is actually limited to a modest amount.
 For example, for a 1600 calorie daily intake, protein would be 80 grams, or about 25 - 30 grams for each of 3 meals.
 That's roughly a 4 oz portion of meat, not a giant steak.
-And the protein must be restricted that way to make room for the required fat intake.
+And protein foods must be restricted to leave room for high fat foods.

 The permitted food list is very specific, and most of the foods are high-fat:

-Carbs need to be counted to keep the number at 5% of calories.
+Let's say you want to keep the number of carb grams at 5% of calories.
 The 1600 calorie diet would allow for 20 grams of carbs.
 If you ate 2 tablespoons of peanut butter, which has carbs, you could add 1/2 an avocado and 1 cup cooked spinach.
 That's it for carbs.
 All of your other foods would have to come from the list above.

-Obese people who have not had good success sticking to simple low calorie diets with more liberal food choices might do well with these very clear restrictions.
+People desiring weight loss who have not had good success sticking to more liberal low calorie diets may like the keto plan.
+Clear restrictions decrease options.
 Sometimes people are relieved to just have a simple list of what they can eat, omitting choice from the weight loss equation.
 Also, people who are motivated by seeing the number on the scale go down more quickly than a pound per week might like this diet.
-So in general, people who are motivated by results and who do better with less choice, and who don't mind the socially isolating nature of this diet might benefit.
+So, in general, people who are motivated by results and who do better with less choice, and who don't mind the socially isolating nature of this diet might benefit.

-I wouldn't go on a ketogenic diet myself, but I realize many obese people have found weight loss success with it.
-My advice is to work with a professional who understands the health implications of the diet and can help you successfully transition off of it after your weight goals are achieved.
+I wouldn't go on a ketogenic diet myself, but I realize many people have found weight loss success with it.
+My advice is to work with a professional who understands the keto diet facts and can help you successfully follow it, perhaps short-term, and then transition off of it after your weight goals are achieved.